SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/https.md

 # Forward Logs to SEKOIA.IO via HTTPS

 To push your events to SEKOIA.IO, you can use our HTTPS log collector.
-It's the simpler way to send use your logs, especially for non-syslog system.
+It's the simpler way to send us your logs, especially for non-syslog system.

 For the forwarding, two options are available:

-- The safer one is to send our events as a structured json payload.
+- The safer one is to send your events as a structured json payload.
 By using json, you ensure to avoid serialization issues.
-- The alternative one is to send our events as line-oriented records.
+- The alternative is to send your events as line-oriented records.

 ## Push our events to SEKOIA.IO as json payload